wangzk/wangzk.github.io/_posts/2017-12-13-SolveNettyVersionConflict.md

 ## Background

-I use gRPC in a Hadoop application to make the mapper and the driver can communicate with each other.
+I try to use gRPC in a Hadoop application to make the mapper and the driver can communicate with each other.

-However, I want to use the latest gRPC v1.8.0 along with an old Hadoop v2.7.2.
+However, I want to use the latest gRPC v1.8.0 along with the old Hadoop v2.7.2.

 ## Problem

-gRPC and Hadoop rely on conflicting Netty versions.
+gRPC v1.8.0 and Hadoop v2.7.2 rely on the conflicting Netty versions.

 The gRPC v1.8.0 is built with Netty v4.1.16.Final while the old Hadoop v2.7.2 is built with Netty v3.6.2.Final.

-Hadoop can work with Netty v4.1.16.Final but gRPC cannot work with Netty v3.6.2.Final.
+Hadoop can work with the new Netty v4.1.16.Final but gRPC cannot work with the old Netty v3.6.2.Final.

-In a word, the problem is to make the Hadoop application run with the new Netty version.
+In a word, the problem is how to make Hadoop run my application with the new Netty version.

 ## Solution

-My solution is to make Hadoop application run with the new version Netty.
-To do so, I first package the new version Netty into my application's assembly jar and then force Hadoop use the new version Netty when launching my application.
+To make Hadoop run the application with the new Netty, the main idea is to package the new Netty in the application's jar and force Hadoop launching the application with the Netty provided in the jar.

-My solution has two parts: Maven configuration and Hadoop job configuration.
+The solution has two parts: Configure maven and configure Hadoop job.

 ### Maven configuration

-I need to make sure that the Netty in the application's assembly jar is the new version.
+Firstly, Package the Netty of the new version in the application's assembly jar.

-**Step 1**: Add the shade plugin in pom.xml to generate the assembly jar.
+**Step 1**: Use the shade plugin in maven to generate the assembly jar.

 ```xml
 <!-- use maven shade plugin to generate the assembly jar -->
 <plugin>
     <groupId>org.apache.maven.plugins</groupId>